chef/chef-workstation/docs-chef-io/content/workstation/knife_ssh.md

 **Find server uptime**

-To find the uptime of all of web servers running Ubuntu on the Amazon EC2 platform, enter:
+To find the uptime of web servers running Ubuntu on the Amazon EC2 platform, enter:

 ``` bash